-Golden Turmeric Latte – Why This is The Best Drink in Town
+Golden Turmeric Latte – The Best Drink in Town

 Turmeric is not the most obvious ingredient for a drink, but it’s becoming increasingly popular.
 Even in our quiet country town, our local cafe, Olive & Co, does a mean turmeric latte.
 It’s become my favourite drink to order there.

 Of all the common spices we’re likely to have in our kitchens, turmeric is relatively mild in taste.
 It might take a while to get used to it if you’re unfamiliar with the flavour, but I took to it straight away.
 I make a cup of golden turmeric latte two or three times a week, usually on days when I’ve not added turmeric to my morning smoothie or planning to include it in whatever I’m making for lunch or supper.